-In fact, you are more likely to get ear infections from swimming in contaminated water than when you are using ear plugs.
-While this is the case, you should note that old, dirty ear plugs are known to cause infections.
+In fact, you are more likely to get ear infections from swimming in contaminated water than when you are using earplugs.
+While this is the case, you should note that old, dirty earplugs cause infections.

 You are also likely to get infections when you share the pieces.
 For you to be on the safe side, you should dispose of old dirty earplugs as soon as possible.
 Also, never share earplugs with other people.

 This is wrong.
 There are plenty of benefits that come with wearing hearing protection devices (HPD).
-The first one is that by wearing the devices, you protect yourself from developing temporary noise-induced hearing loss.
+The first one is that you protect yourself from developing temporary noise-induced hearing loss by wearing the devices.

-The devices might also make hearing loss you are experienced to recover before becoming permanent.
+The devices might also make a hearing loss you are experienced to recover before becoming permanent.

 While wearing the protection devices might not restore normal hearing, they can protect you from experiencing additional hearing loss.

-This means that regardless of whether you have lost some hearing or not, you should wear the hearing protection devices whenever you are going to be exposed to a lot of noise.
+This means that regardless of whether you have lost some hearing or not, you should wear hearing protection devices whenever you will be exposed to a lot of noise.

 Custom earplugs are pieces that are designed for your specific ears.
 While they can provide your ears with better noise protection, their effectiveness depends on the condition of the ear canal and condition of the earplugs.

 Non-custom earplugs depend on the expanding foam and flexible flanges to provide a noise-blocking seal.
-Custom earplugs, on the other hand, should fit tightly in the ear canal to provide the needed protection.
+On the other hand, custom earplugs should fit tightly in the ear canal to provide the needed protection.